Traditional Lacrosse Stick Making

 Learn how traditional wooden lacrosse sticks are made by the people who invented the game.
-From selecting the wood to the highly crafted end product, this tour features demonstrations of the six stages of the Lacrosse stick-making process.
-In Akwesasne lacrosse is not just a game, it is an ancient Haudenosaunee, Iroquois, tradition dating back centuries.
+From selecting the wood to handling the magnificent end product, this tour features hands-on demonstrations of six stages of the lengthy manufacturing process.
+In Akwesasne, lacrosse is more than a game.
+It is considered a gift from the Creator and our people have played it since time immemorial.

 Tour Highlights